netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-azure.md

 After the External-IP is created in the service, you can do a curl to the external IP address using the host header **citrix-ingress.com**

-`curl http://<External-ip-of-loadbalancer>/ -H 'Host: citrix-ingress.com'`
+    curl http://<External-ip-of-loadbalancer>/ -H 'Host: citrix-ingress.com'

-> Note
->
+!!! note "Note"
-> For ease of deployment, the following deployment models are explained with an all-in-one manifest file that combines all the explained steps.
+    For ease of deployment, the following deployment models are explained with an all-in-one manifest file that combines all the explained steps.
 You can modify the manifest to suit your application and configuration.

 ## Deployment models